HyperWind/Zeesh/README.md

 </code>
 </pre>

-or make a init.zsh in your bundle and configure everything externally. <a href="https://github.com/HyperWind/oh-my-zeesh">(an example)</a>
+or make an init.zsh in your bundle and configure everything externally. <a href="https://github.com/HyperWind/oh-my-zeesh">(an example)</a>

 To load a bundle use this command: